ACT in the Workplace with Ross #2

 The discount code for 20% off the Program is PSOUP20

-Another first for Season 5 is that I'm adding a transcript, wherever possible.
+There is a transcript for each episode.
 There is a caveat - this transcript is largely generated by Artificial Intelligence, I have corrected many errors but I won't have captured them all!
-You can also find the shownotes by clicking on notes, keep scrolling for all the useful links.
+You can also find the shownotes by clicking on notes then keep scrolling for all the useful links.

 All rights reserved